jamjar2005/introToProgrammingFinalProject/README.md

 # introToProgrammingFinalProject
 # Space Voyager

-Using Pygame to create launch/thrust animations and a smoke trail, along with a changing background.
+Using Pygame to create launch/thrust animations and a smoke trail, along with a changing background based on altitude and an altimeter.

 ## Description